hurwitzlab/biosys-analytics/lectures/01-intro/intro.md

 # BE 434/535 Biosystems Analytics

 The field of "bioinformatics" is biology plus data science.
 This course assumes you have some understanding of the Unix command line and some programming experience.
+At the conclusion of this course, you should be able to:

+* Write, test, and document programs in bash and Python
+* Use the source code management system Git to version, share, and distribute code
+* Use parallelization techniques and hardware (HPC) to run programs faster
+* Package and distribute software to create reproducible workflows

 # Ocelote (UA HPC)